unraid/docs/docs/unraid-os/manual/storage-management.md

       system on the drive.

-You can add as many new disks to the array as you desire at one time, but none of them will be available for use until they are both cleared and formatted with a filesystem
+You can add as many new disks to the array as you desire at one time, but none of them will be available for use until they are all cleared and formatted with a filesystem

 ### Parity Disks